 Wine is used as an example over and over in the Bible.
 We often forget that in order to enjoy good wine, the grapes must be crushed, until the skin breaks and the juice spills forth.
 Do you feel crushed?
 Is your skin breaking and juice spilling out?

 Or are you in a season of waiting, sitting in an aged barrel wondering when you will receive your breakthrough?
-I urge you to continue dear sister, dear brother!
-When you are pressed beyond measure, and your insides spill out, share it with Jesus.
+I urge you to continue.
+When you are pressed beyond measure and your insides spill out, share it with Jesus.

 When you are stuck in the barrel, wondering when you will be filled with peace instead of anxiety, share it with Jesus.
-Ask Him to show you what verses to meditate on.
-Ask Him what pastors to listen to who will plant seeds of faith that spring forth into fruit.
 Ask Him how to best use this time, so it is not wasted.
-Ask of The Lord, how do I redeem the time, because the days are evil?
-(Ephesians 5:16 NKJV) Our God will show you the way forward.

-The more we use our time wisely, spending it with Jesus, in His Word, listening to sermons, worshipping Him with song, meditating on His goodness, the more we will taste and see He is good.
-Time that was once lost to us, will be redeemed.
+The more we use our time wisely, spending it with Jesus, the more we will taste and see He is good.
+Time that was once lost to us will be redeemed.
 Anxiety will be replaced with peace.
 We will say: "Yet I am confident I will see the LORD’s goodness while I am here in the land of the living."
 (Psalm 27:13 NLT)

-After several years of hard work, I suddenly found myself filled with peace and not anxiety.
+After several years of hard work I suddenly found myself filled with peace.
 I experienced breakthroughs and miracles, because I pressed on.
 It happened slowly and gradually over time, and then one day, I noticed I no longer experienced panic and anxiety when I got in the car.
 I no longer spun out of control with my thoughts and reacted poorly because of my feelings.
 I was changed.

 Continue in the faith, dear one!
 Press in and press on!
 Take captive your thoughts of anxiety and replace them with truth!
-One day you will find, you are no longer filled with anxiety, but filled with a peace and joy only our Lord Jesus Christ can bring.
-I want to leave you with one last verse...
+One day you will find you are no longer filled with anxiety, but filled with a peace and joy only our Lord Jesus Christ can bring.

 Colossians 1:21-23 (NKJV)

 Don't let your mind become your enemy.
 Use your mind for the glory of Christ.
 Your future you thanks you.
 Oh, and that future you?
-She radiates peace, joy, faith, perseverance, Godliness, goodness, hope, and grace.
+That person radiates peace, joy, faith, perseverance, Godliness, goodness, hope, and grace.
 The choices you make today will change the person you are tomorrow.